sentania/sharableScripts/runonESX/Readme.md

 - Network connectivity from the machine running this script to the vCenter and ESXi hosts
 - Proper credentials for vCenter and ESXi hosts

+The script was tested and developed an Ubuntu 22 operating system, but as long as all necessary pre-requisites are installed it should work as expected.

 ## Installation

 1. Install PowerCLI (if not already installed):